PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Our Contributions

-$\bullet$ Moreover, we show that \page can automatically switch to a faster linear convergence by exploiting the local structure of the objective function, via the PL condition (Assumption \ref{asp:pl}), although the objective function $f$ is globally nonconvex.
-In particular, \page automatically switches from the sublinear rate $O(n+\nicefrac{\sqrt{n}}{\epsilon^2})$ to the faster linear rate $O((n+\sqrt{n}\kappa)\log\frac{1}{\epsilon})$ for nonconvex finite-sum problem \eqref{prob:finite} (see the Remark after Corollary \ref{cor:finite-pl}).
-See Table \ref{table:pl} for more comparisons.
-To the best of our knowledge, \page improves all previous results and gives new state-of-the-art results for nonconvex problems under the PL assumption.
+$\bullet$ Moreover, we show that \page can automatically switch to a faster \emph{linear convergence} $O(\cdot\log \frac{1}{\epsilon})$ by exploiting the local structure of the objective function, via the PL condition (Assumption \ref{asp:pl}), although the objective function $f$ is globally nonconvex.
+See the middle and the last row of Table \ref{table:nonconvex} (highlighted with green color).
+For example, \page automatically switches from the sublinear rate $O(n+\nicefrac{\sqrt{n}}{\epsilon^2})$ to the faster linear rate $O((n+\sqrt{n}\kappa)\log\frac{1}{\epsilon})$ for nonconvex finite-sum problem \eqref{prob:finite}.

-$\bullet$ \page is easy to implement via a small adjustment to vanilla minibatch SGD, and takes a lower computational cost than SGD (i.e., $p=1$ in \page) since $b'<b$.
-We conduct several deep learning experiments (e.g., LeNet, VGG, ResNet) on real datasets in PyTorch.
-The experimental results show that \page indeed converges much faster than SGD in training and also achieves the higher test accuracy.
+$\bullet$ \page is simple and easy to implement via a small adjustment to vanilla minibatch SGD, and takes a lower computational cost than SGD (i.e., $p_t=1$ in Algorithm \ref{alg:page}) since $b'<b$.
+We conduct several deep learning experiments (e.g., LeNet, VGG, ResNet) on real datasets in PyTorch showing that \page indeed not only converges much faster than SGD in training but also achieves higher test accuracy.
 This validates our theoretical results and confirms the practical superiority of \page.